activescott/gpu-agent/README.md

 - [+] feat: add sorting/ranking
 - [+] feat: new page with multiple gpus and price compare http://localhost:3000/ml/shop/gpu (only 2 gpus)
+- [+] feat: "attribute pills" are differentiated from "spec pills"
 - [ ] feat: added NVIDIA A30 GPUs (add to seed with specs)
 - [ ] feat: added NVIDIA A30 GPUs (add to seed with specs)
 - [ ] feat: added NVIDIA A10 24GB GPU (add to seed with specs)